artam1s/artam1s.github.io/_projects/klipper_guide.md

 - Power Supply for the Pi
 - SD card
 - USB C to USB A cable to connect the Ender and the Pi

+**Disclaimer:** The Ender 3 V3 SE display doesn't work with Klipper (yet) so you would lose the ability to operate your printer from the display knob, however there are some solutions like [this repo](https://github.com/jpcurti/E3V3SE_display_klipper) to restore some of the display's functionality
+{: .notice--warning}

 # Installation